Can We Trust Embodied Agents? Exploring Backdoor Attacks against Embodied LLM-based Decision-Making Systems: Experiments

-\textbf{Victim Models.} We primarily use GPT-3.5~\cite{brown2020language}, LLaMA2-7B~\cite{touvron2023llama2}, and PaLM2~\cite{anil2023palm} for our experiments, as these models are widely adopted and represent one of the most performant LLMs among both closed-source and open-source models.
+\textbf{Victim Models.} We primarily use GPT-3.5~\citep{brown2020language}, LLaMA2-7B~\citep{touvron2023llama2}, and PaLM2~\citep{anil2023palm} for our experiments, as these models are widely adopted and represent one of the most performant LLMs among both closed-source and open-source models.
 We use the official fine-tuning API for GPT-3.5 and PaLM.
-For LLaMA, we implement the supervised fine-tuning with low-rank adaptation (LoRA)~\cite{hu2021lora}.
-The fine-tuning settings are detailed in the Appendix~\ref{app:fine-tune}.
-For the RAG, we use Sentence-BERT model~\cite{reimers2019sentence} to compute cosine similarity between sentences and select the highest for retrieval.
+For LLaMA, we implement the supervised fine-tuning with low-rank adaptation (LoRA)~\citep{hu2021lora}.
+The fine-tuning settings are detailed in Appendix~\ref{app:fine-tune}.
+For the RAG, we use the Sentence-BERT model~\citep{reimers2019sentence} to compute the cosine similarity between sentences and select the highest for retrieval.

-\textbf{Evaluation Metrics.} We adopt the following metrics in our evaluation: We use \emph{accuracy} (Acc) of the final decision to evaluate model performance on benign data and \emph{attack success rate} (ASR) to evaluate backdoor model's effectiveness on adversarial input.
-For scenario manipulation attack, we measure the backdoor-poisoned model's performance on boundary scenarios (\S\ref{sec:bald-scene} ) to measure the stealthiness described by objective O.2.
+\textbf{Evaluation Metrics.} We use \emph{accuracy} (Acc) of the final decision to evaluate model performance on benign data for autonomous driving tasks.
+For the robotic experiment, we follow~\cite{progprompt} to adopt \textit{success rate} (SR) and \textit{partial success rate} (PSR) as the metrics.
+We use \emph{attack success rate} (ASR) to evaluate the backdoor model's effectiveness on adversarial input.
+For scenario manipulation attack, we measure the backdoor poisoned model's \textit{false alarm rate} (FAR) on boundary scenarios (\S\ref{sec:bald-scene} ) to measure the stealthiness described by objective O.2.
 For word injection attacks, we define the \emph{benign distinguishability rate} (BDR) to quantify the \emph{benign model's} accuracy difference between responses to benign inputs and backdoor inputs with trigger words; thus, BDR is only measured for benign (not-backdoored) models.
 A lower BDR indicates that the benign model merely responds to the trigger words, reflecting the stealthiness described by objective O.3.